 Save the file, with a .py extension, then click on Run > Run Module from the menu to run the program.

 If you’ve used other programming languages before, or even if you haven’t, you might want to familiarize yourself with Python’s Style Guide.
 You’ll want to be aware of Python’s styling idiosyncrasies, such as the importance of indentation and whitespace.

 Resources for programming Python in Linux

 Now that you have Python up and running, you'll undoubtedly want to move to on to a bit more complex programs.
 One of the best resources is the main Python website.
 Here are a few additional recommendations:

-- Python Essential Reference on Amazon
+- Using Python on Unix Platforms

 I hope you enjoyed this brief glimpse into Python.
 This is a language supported by a wide community and used by Google, NASA, Ubuntu and others.
 Give it a try for your next development project.
 Happy coding!